-FROM: John Ryser, Acting Director
+FROM:

+Drew Shirk, Director

+SUBJECT:

-SUBJECT: Local Revitalization Financing Program Report
+Local Revitalization Financing Program Report

 RCW 82.32.765 requires that the Department of Revenue issue an annual report on the activity for the Local Revitalization Financing (LRF) program adopted by the Legislature in 2009.
-This program provides state support for local jurisdictions in conjunction with financing of public improvements in revitalization areas to encourage businesses to locate and/or expand within the areas.
+This program provides state support for local jurisdictions and finances public improvements in revitalization areas to encourage businesses to locate and/or expand within the areas.